 Libraries are about more than reading.
 They are a place for getting information, accessing technology, meeting your friends and colleagues, and offering the perfect environment for working and learning.

 Using this blog you will be able to access lots of information about the Pember Library, your account and the surrounding area.
 Near the top of the page there are several tabs.
 They lead to basic information about the library that does not change often.
 On the right is a calendar and a listing of upcoming events.
-At the bottom is Meta which is for staff use only.
 To the left under Library Links are several areas where you will need your library card.

 The Library Catalog helps you find books, videos, and other items you are looking for.